Avnet/RASynBoard-Out-of-Box-Demo/docs/testPlan.md

    1. Speak one of the 5-keywords and verify that the device enters low-power mode after each keyword is detected
 1. Test the BLE enable feature
 1. Test the IoTConnect feature
+1. Test the AWS IoT Core feature
+1. Test all the models delivered with the release